 - (1) A student has received an initial formal assessment.
-The IEP Team may meet when a student receives any subsequent formal assessment. - (2) The student demonstrates a lack of anticipated progress. - (3) The parent or teacher requests a meeting to develop, review, or revise the IEP. - (4) At least annually, to review the student's progress, the IEP, including whether the annual goals for the student are being achieved, and the appropriateness of placement, and to make any necessary revisions.
+The IEP Team shall meet when a student receives any subsequent formal assessment. - (2) The student demonstrates a lack of anticipated progress.

+- (3) The parent or teacher requests a meeting to develop, review, or revise the IEP. - (4) At least annually, to review the student's progress, the IEP, including whether the annual goals for the student are being achieved, and the appropriateness of placement, and to make any necessary revisions.
 The IEP Team conducting the annual review shall consist of the required members.
-Other individuals may participate in the annual review if they possess expertise or knowledge essential for the review.
+Other individuals may participate in the annual review if they possess expertise or knowledge essential for the review. - (5) A regular education or special education teacher may request a review of the classroom assignment of a student with a disability by submitting a written request to the District which shall consider the request within 20 days of receiving it, not counting days when school is not in session.
+If the review indicates a need for change in the student's placement, instruction, and/or related services, the District shall convene an IEP Team meeting, which shall be held within 30 days of the District's review, not counting days when school is not in session, unless the student's parent consents in writing to an extension of time. - (6) If a participating agency other than the District fails to provide the transition services described in the student's IEP, the IEP Team shall reconvene to identify alternative strategies to meet the transition service objectives set out for the student in the IEP. - (7) If a student with a disability residing in a licensed children's institute or foster family home has been placed by the District in a nonpublic, nonsectarian school, the Superintendent or designee shall conduct an annual evaluation as part of the IEP process of whether the placement is the least restrictive environment that is appropriate to meet the student's needs.

 (Ed.
-Code, §§ 56341.1, 56343.)
+Code, §§ 56157, 56341.1, 56343.)

-(C) Consolidation of IEP Meetings
+(E) Consolidation of IEP Meetings

-To the extent possible, CUSD shall encourage consolidation of reevaluation meetings for the child and other IEP team meetings for the child.
-(34 C.F.R. § 300.324(a)(5);); Ed.
+To the extent possible, DISTRICT shall encourage consolidation of reevaluation meetings for the child and other IEP team meetings for the child.
+(34 C.F.R. § 300.324(a)(5); Ed.
 Code, § 56381(j).)